coledie/Iterated-Function-Systems/README.md

 # Iterated Function Systems
-This project is intended to showcase the peculiar behavior of (strange) attractals in fractal geometry in the form of a collection function visualizations for LOVE in lua.
+This project is intended to showcase the peculiar behavior of (strange) attractors in systems portrayed in the form of a collection function visualizations for LOVE in lua.

 An iterated function system is a function that has its outputs plugged back into it repeatedly.
 Sometimes these functions have an attractor/repellor that the system evolves towards or away from.
 When visualized, these attractors can produce some intersting order out of even chaos driven systems.